CzerPDX/agile6/README.md

 # agile6
 Agile class group 6 repo

-Group 6 members (add your name when you have access):
+Members:
-Brooke Czerwinski
+Brooke Czerwinski,
-Nicholas Muller
+Nicholas Muller,
-Jake Strong
+Jake Strong,
+Jonas Persson, and
-John Pham
+John Pham.

 Note from Brooke: I'm no expert in git, so if there are improvements to this method we can implement, let's fix it up!